Urdatorn/aristophanis-cantica/README.md

 We also need to show
 - the degree of dependence between word-end distribution and accent distribution and
 - how often word-end responsion and accentual responsion come together

-## URGENT TODOS!!

-☐ fix accent count only counting one strophe sometimes ☐ polystrophic songs
-☐ add "compatible syllables" stats
-☐ scan some recitative as baseline, both since Conser does not provide a baseline of barys, and because it would be more fitting to use comic recitative
-☐ show word breaks in visualization
-- might be good to add option to remove "precisely repeating rephrains" from stats; cf. Conser's diss. p.
-374.

 ## Upgrades to Conser's compatibility stats